ilyasbelfar/Web-Based-IoT-Smart-Parking-Using-NodeMCU/README.md

 # Web-Based-IoT-Smart-Parking-Using-NodeMCU
  Web Based IoT Smart Parking Using NodeMCU

+#For Any Further Informations And To Fully Understand Our Project, You Can Read Our Project Report + User Guide.

 # The Design Model Of Our IOT Web-Based Smart Parking
 <p align="center">
  <img src="Design%20Model/IMG_20220614_004643.jpg">